The mission of the City of Eagle Police is to focus on what matters most — creating safer places for you to live, work and play.

 Eagle Police officers can call on fellow Ada County Sheriff’s deputies working outside of Eagle for assistance when necessary.
 The partnership between the City of Eagle and the ACSO means the City has access to all of the County’s law enforcement resources without the administrative costs of running a fully-independent police department.

 The Eagle Police Department is committed to providing the highest quality of police services with crime prevention and problem-solving being of highest priority.
-Chief Clifford is committed to maintaining the quality of life that the City of Eagle is known for and deserves.
+Chief Wilkie is committed to maintaining the quality of life that the City of Eagle is known for and deserves.

 Fast Facts about the City of Eagle